Skip to contentSkip to frontmatterSkip to Backmatter

 Scikit-HEP has grown rapidly over the last few years, not just to serve the needs of the High Energy Physics (HEP) community, but in many ways, the Python ecosystem at large.
 AwkwardArray, boost-histogram/hist, and iminuit are examples of libraries that are used beyond the original HEP focus.
 In this paper we will look at key packages in the ecosystem.

-Henry Schreiner, Jim Pivarski, Eduardo Rodrigues
+Henry Schreiner, Jim Pivarski, and Eduardo Rodrigues

 https://doi.org/10.25080/majora-212e5952-012